 For further enquiries, get in touch with the POTRAZ team.

-What does the Cyber & Data Protection Act say
+What does the Cyber & Data Protection Act and SI say

-The Act defines anyone who processes people’s data as a “data controller” and states that data controllers are “licensable.”
+The Act defines anyone who processes people’s data as a “data controller” and states that data controllers have to be licensed.
+The issued license is valid for 12 months, after which it should be renewed.

 The Act also defines a phone number as “personal information.”
 Since people in a WhatsApp group have access to the phone numbers of other members, the government is categorizing WhatsApp admins as “data controllers.”

 As for the Data Protection Officers (DPOs), Potraz announced some weeks ago the graduation of the first batch of DPOs in collaboration with Harare Institute of Technology.
-We didn’t think much of it then, but clearly it was a step towards this enforcement of the act.
+We didn’t think much of it then, but clearly it was a step towards this implementation of the Act.

 Is this practical?